High Heels: Benefits, Health Risks, and Expert Tips for Safe Wearing

 3. Pressure on the Achilles Tendon

-This in turn makes your Achilles’ heel, the tendon which connects the calf to the heel, become significantly thicker and stiffer than non-heel wearers
+This, in turn, causes your Achilles tendon, which connects the calf to the heel, to become significantly thicker and stiffer compared to those who don’t wear heels.

 Victoria Beckham in snakeskin Christian Louboutin pumpsVictoria Beckham in snakeskin Christian Louboutin pumps at the Marc Jacobs Fall 2008 Fashion Show during Mercedes-Benz Fashion Week in New York City on February 8, 2008 (Credit: WENN)

-So what are people who love wearing high heels to do?
-Try regular stretching exercises, wear corrective insoles, and trade in the high heels for flat shoes from time to time.
+So, what should people who love wearing high heels do?
+They should try regular stretching exercises, wear corrective insoles, and trade in the high heels for flat shoes from time to time.

 Victoria Beckham wearing snakeskin Christian Louboutin pumpsVictoria Beckham wearing snakeskin Christian Louboutin pumps (Credit: WENN)

-If not, the repercussions are terrible: Victoria Beckham, who has gone on record saying that she hates and cannot walk in flats.
+If not, the repercussions are terrible: Victoria Beckham has gone on record saying she hates and cannot walk in flats.

-According to some reports, Victoria has undergone foot surgery to remove bunions that have grown on her feet as a result of wearing heels all the time.
+According to some reports, Victoria has undergone foot surgery to remove bunions that have grown on her feet due to wearing heels all the time.

 Victoria Beckham has made it clear that she doesn't like wearing flatsVictoria Beckham has made it clear that she doesn’t like wearing flats (Credit: WENN)

-However, she is far from the only celebrity known to suffer from foot bunions.
+However, she is far from the only celebrity suffering from foot bunions.

 Victoria Beckham has undergone foot surgery to remove bunions that have grown on her feetVictoria Beckham has undergone foot surgery to remove bunions that have grown on her feet (Credit: WENN)